 In the making of hot press paper, the fibers are pressed through smooth rollers at a high temperature, hence hot press.

 Performance Of Each

 Which one you select to paint on should be based on what you want your art to look like, the subject matter, and maybe what level painter you are.

 [Here is a brief article by Let’s Paint Nature! illustrating how subject texture (whether you want it or not) can play a role in your decision for hot press or cold press paper, too.]

-Each has its place in the watercolor world with positives and negatives and by the way, you do not have to choose one or the other.
+Furthermore, each type of paper has its place in the watercolor world, with positives and negatives, and by the way, you do not have to choose one or the other.
 You may use one for a certain purpose and the other for another purpose.

 Advantages of Hot Press

 1. This paper is great if you love to do detail and/or photorealism, line, or inking work because you will not be fighting with any bumps.
 In this quick study I did to the right, detailing was a breeze!

 2. It doesn’t absorb as quickly.
 This allows you more time to work the paint a little longer.